janikvonrotz/janikvonrotz.ch/content/post/2014-01-27-finally-manage-exchange-mailbox-permissions-with-active-directory-groups.md

 <h1>Requirements</h1>

-To run this script properly and use commands as <code>Write-PPEventLog</code> I recommend you to install my project <a href="https://github.com/janikvonrotz/PowerShell-Profile">PowerShell Profile</a>.
+To run this script properly and use commands as `Write-PPEventLog` I recommend you to install my project <a href="https://github.com/janikvonrotz/PowerShell-Profile">PowerShell Profile</a>.